In Your Community

 - WMD/HAZMAT response, special events, and maritime program;

-The 21st Citizens Academy session will run September 29 through November 17, 2015 at the Baltimore Field Office, 2600 Lord Baltimore Drive, Baltimore, Maryland 21244.
-Eight classes will be held on Tuesday evenings from 6 p.m. to 9 p.m., and the firearms range day will be held on a Saturday.
-The deadline for applications is August 14, 2015.
+The next Citizens Academy session will be held at the FBI Baltimore Field Office and will run September 27 through November 16, 2016.
+The 22nd academy will be held eight consecutive Tuesday evenings from 6 p.m. to 9 p.m., and the firearms range day will be held on a Saturday.
+The deadline for applications is August 5, 2016.
+All applicants must either reside or work in Maryland.
+For Citizens Academy classes in your area, please check the website of your local FBI field office.

 Maryland/Delaware Citizens Academy Alumni Association (MDCAAA)